jhuckaby/Cronicle/README.md

 If [Allow Queued Jobs](#allow-queued-jobs) is enabled on the event, the API response will also include a `queue` property, which will be set to the number of jobs currently queued up.

+**Advanced Tip:** If you do not wish to merge the POST data into the `params` (for example if you are using a webhook that provides other data as JSON), then you can add `&post_data=1` to the query string.
+If you do this, then the POST data will be available in the `post_data` key of the `params` object.

 ### get_job_status

 ```